sigstore/timestamp-authority/README.md

 `curl -sSH "Content-Type: application/json" -d @request.json http://localhost:3000/api/v1/timestamp -o response.tsr`

-The service expects the JSON body to be in the shape:
+The service expects the JSON body to include a base64 encoded string representing the artifact hash.
+The full shape of the JSON body is as follows:

 ```
 {
-  "artifact": "myblob",
+  "artifactHash": "123abc",
   "certificates": true,
   "hashAlgorithm": "sha256",
   "nonce": 1123343434,